Andrew Chan (drug smuggler): Prison life

 Chan married Febyanti Herewila, whom he met when she was visiting another prisoner, on 27 April 2015.
 The prison governor described Chan and Sukumaran as model prisoners and testified in court that they should not be executed because of the positive influence they had.
 In an interview the governor stated that "Chan organises courses in prison, leads the English-language church service and is a mentor to many."

-Chan became a Christian while in prison and led the English-language Christian church service.
+Formerly an atheist, Chan was converted to Christianity by Rob and Christie Buckingham, founders of the Australia-based Bayside Church.
+He studied theology to become a pastor, leading the English-language Christian church service.
 He also started a certificate course at Harvest Bible College.
 In reconciling his death sentence with his faith in God, Chan said:

 "When I got back to my cell, I said, 'God, I asked you to set me free, not kill me.'
 God spoke to me and said, 'Andrew, I have set you free from the inside out, I have given you life!'
 From that moment on I haven't stopped worshipping Him.
 I had never sung before, never led worship, until Jesus set me free."

 — Chan while in custody following his sentencing, quoted in 2013.